SIProjects/SICash.Network/doc/gitian-building.md

 After building and signing you can push your signatures (both the `.assert` and `.assert.sig` files) to the [SIProjects/gitian.sigs](https://github.com/SIProjects/gitian.sigs/) repository, or if that's not possible create a pull request.
-You can also mail the files to Jordan Earls (earlz@sicash.org) and he will commit them.
+You can also mail the files to Jordan Earls (earlz@sicash.network) and he will commit them.